SAP-samples/teched2023-DA271/exercises/ex1/README.md

 -   **Deploy** your Analytic Model
 -   **Preview** data.
-    -   Drill by COUNTRY think about what the results you see
+    -   Drill by COUNTRY think about the results you see
     -   Take COUNTRY out of the drill and drill by PARTNERID only.
 Think about the results
     -   Drill by COUNTRY and PARTNERID and again understand what you see

 ## Motivate subsequent modelling steps Model Enhancements

-For preparation of subsequent exercises, we realize that we lack descriptions to products, companies, product categories and employees.
-We also realize that inherent hierarchies (managers have employees, regions have countries & cities, custom product groupings) are not contained.
+We have come pretty far and the Analytic Model provides users with aligned KPI definitions and a multitude of drill possibiliites.
+Nonetheless we realize that the model is lacking in some crucial ways.
+If we healed those, our analytics users would have a much easier time and could also apply more flexible analyses.
+Concretely these are:
+*   No human-readable descriptions to all abreviations used like products code, company codes, employee IDs or region names
+*   No hierarchical display of things that are inherently hierarchical like regional hierarchy, organizational hierarchy or product hierarchy
+*   No details on currencies or units in the measures and certainly no automatic currency conversion Let's investigate where these topics hit us concretely.

 User Steps: